WHAT IS NEW CONSONANT MUSIC?

 Susan Sontag, Against Interpretation

-New Consonant Music is much more an attitude - of serenity and humanism after the cataclysmic upheavals which the art of music has endured during this century.
+The label New Consonant Music was named in 1989 in Schaerbeek (Brussels) by three composers: Boudewijn Buckinx, Dominique Lawalrée, Piotr Lachert and the publisher Alain Van Kerckhoven.
+We liked the idea that this movement is an attitude of serenity and humanism after the cataclysmic upheavals which the art of music has endured during the modernist phase.

 The history of music could - as a caricature - be summarised as a very long struggle between two trends: on the one hand the will to incorporate what has been found beautiful into a formal structure and, on the other hand, the inextinguishable impulse to go outside that context and to produce freedom of expression that explodes the frameworks and their rules.

 The point is that through the centuries music has been enriched by sounds which have enabled it to express the very depths of sensitivity, if not in universal terms then certainly in a relevant and contemporary way.
-Therefore we must place ourselves in the context of what has gone before and also take account of the amazing accessibility of music and sounds, along with the technical possibilities of acoustics, some of which surpass by far the possibilities of human hearing.
-It is surely a good thing that we can now have at our disposal everything which the human ear is capable of hearing!
+Therefore, we must place ourselves in the context of what has gone before and also take account of the amazing accessibility of music and sounds, along with the technical possibilities of acoustics, some of which surpass by far the possibilities of human hearing.

-So this trend has a unique aesthetic objective ... not to prescribe an aesthetic!
+This trend has actually a unique aesthetical guideline... not to prescribe an aesthetic!
 It is true that 'barbarity' based on nothing more than the desire for novelty is not welcome.
 Nor does New Consonant Music embrace the merely 'attractive' if there is no mystery, delicacy and inventiveness.
-It is very skeptical in face of commercial demands, or music 'made to measure'.
+It is very sceptical in face of commercial demands, or music 'made to measure'.